Logic Family Slew Rate

 VOH: [Voltage Output High] The maximum positive voltage from an output which the device considers will be accepted as the minimum positive high level.

-VT: [Threshold Voltage] The voltage applied to a device which is "transition-Operated", which cause the device to switch.
+VT: [Threshold Voltage] The voltage applied to a device which is "transition-Operated", as in a flip flop, which causes the device to switch.
 May also be listed as a '+' or '-' value.

 Description of TTL, ECL and CMOS Glue Logic Families